entrypoint-lv/DataTableQueryBuilder/README.md

 ## Basic usage

-In a simple cases we can use a data projection to return fields required by datatable directly from a LINQ query.
+In simple cases you can use LINQ projection to return fields required by datatable directly from a LINQ query.

 With this approach you need to: